 You should also check your access to power such as power outlets or gas lines which will determine where your heater would be best placed.

 If you know that the heater will need to be moved often depending on where people are sitting, invest in a portable heater rather than a mounted or permanently-placed heater.
-If you do not get a portable heater, you may run into an issue where the heater isn’t being used efficiently as there are still cold spots where there are people.

 Are Different Heaters Better for Covered Patios?